Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

 1. Wait until no store-gateways are running.

-1. Start the new zone aware store gateways.
+1. Start the new zone aware store-gateways.

-   > **Note**: this step assumes that you set up your zones according to [Configure zone aware replication for store gateways](#configure-zone-aware-replication-for-store-gateways)
+   > **Note**: this step assumes that you set up your zones according to [Configure zone aware replication for store-gateways](#configure-zone-aware-replication-for-store-gateways)

    Replace the contents of the `migrate.yaml` file with: